 - Not interested in chocolate?
 This protein ball recipes is also great without the chocolate chips!

-The best protein ball recipe!
-These no bake chocolate coconut protein balls are incredibly delicious, low carb, packed with protein, and easy to make!
-Perfect as a midday snack or post-workout.
+The best protein ball recipe on the internet!
+These no bake protein balls are easy to make, incredibly delicious, and packed with protein and nourishing ingredients.
+Use peanut butter or cashew butter, and your favorite protein powder.
+Perfect as a midday snack or post workout!

 - ½ cup shelled pistachios

-- 7 medjool dates, pitted (equivalent to ½ cup very packed)
+- 7 medjool dates, pitted (equivalent to ½ cup packed)